 This webpage explains some important concepts about image formats and (GIF) animations, especially for using them in webpages.
 The first version of this page was written in the year 2001 but I have been updating it ever since and even the original information still applies — aside from some historical references to ancient browsers and software that I left in mostly for fun.

-(Your monitor must be set to 24-bit colour (or 32-bit), i.e. millions of colours or “true colour”, to view the examples in a correct way.)
+(Your monitor must be set to 24-bit colour (or 32-bit), i.e. millions of colours or “true colour”, to view the examples in a correct way.
+Of course this is always the case nowadays, but back in 2001 this was not self-evident!)

 Before we start, it is important to make a distinction between two ways in which computer images can be represented.
 The most common way is to use a bitmap, which is a regular grid of pixels.
 Your computer monitor is also a regular grid of pixels, which makes it easy to display bitmaps.
 Problems arise when one wants to display bitmaps at different scales than the usual one-to-one mapping offered by the monitor.
 That is why there is a radically different way to represent images, based on vector drawings.
 The simplest vector drawing possible would specify that a straight line of given thickness should be drawn between two points.
 This can be extended to multiple lines, areas, curves, shading, text, etcetera.
 Drawing these images at different scales is easy: just scale all coordinates and redraw.
 This article focuses on bitmap images only, vector drawings will be discussed only briefly.